hong-ch/hong-ch.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a incoming MS/PhD student at <a href="https://mip.postech.ac.kr/" style="color: #7289da; text-decoration: none;">MIP Lab</a> at Pohang University of Science and Technology (POSTECH), currently advised by Prof. <a href="https://wwplato.github.io/" style="color: #7289da; text-decoration: none;">Won Hwa Kim</a>.
+I am a incoming MS-PhD student at <a href="https://mip.postech.ac.kr/" style="color: #7289da; text-decoration: none;">MIP Lab</a> at Pohang University of Science and Technology (POSTECH), currently advised by Prof. <a href="https://wwplato.github.io/" style="color: #7289da; text-decoration: none;">Won Hwa Kim</a>.
 If you are interested in collaborating with me on research projects, please contact me!
 Here is my <a href="none" style="color: #7289da; text-decoration:none">CV</a>.

 My primary research interest includes:
 - Computer Vision & Machine Learninng